-Head of Laboratory
+Head of Laboratory, Associate Professor

 - Studying the underlying mechanisms of intrauterine growth restriction (IUGR) and the development of these mechanisms in the postnatal period in the form of an increased risk of cardiovascular and endocrine diseases.

-- Studying the role of insulin-like growth factors GH, IGF-1, IGF-2, IGFBP-3 and insulin in the formation of metabolic and endocrine disorders in children with IUGR
+- Studying the role of insulin-like growth factors GH, IGF-1, IGF-2, IGFBP-3 and insulin in the formation of metabolic and endocrine disorders in children with IUGR.

-- Studying the cellular mechanisms of systemic diseases in children with IUGR syndrome
+- Studying the cellular mechanisms of systemic diseases in children with IUGR syndrome.

 - Basic research aimed at studying the epigenetic and microbiome mechanisms of neonatal necrotizing enterocolitis in order to identify predictors, develop new preventive and treatment strategies.

-- Participation in the “Development of an experimental model for the treatment of bronchopulmonary dysplasia in preterm infants using mesenchymal stem cells” jointly with the Institute of Molecular Biology and Genetics.
+- Participation in the “Development of an experimental model for the treatment of bronchopulmonary dysplasia in preterm infants using mesenchymal stem cells” jointly with the Institute of Molecular Biology and Genetics

 - Open-label multi-part first-in-human study of oral LMI070 in infants with spinal muscular atrophy (SMA) type I.